 Have children work in small groups and give each a Look Out!
 Scenario card.
 They will rehearse and act out vignettes about animal life in the wild.
 Continue reading Predators and Prey – Activities

 Characters: Mother Rabbit, Bunny, Grandma Rabbit, Fox

-Props: a briar patch, Grandma’s shawl, sign saying “Meanwhile in Grandma Rabbit’s Thicket”
+Props: a thorny raspberry thicket, Grandma’s shawl, sign saying “Meanwhile in Grandma Rabbit’s Thicket”